 People with JIA may have pain and stiffness that can change from day to day or from morning to afternoon.
 These symptoms can come and go.
 When the condition becomes more active and the symptoms worsen, it's known as a "flare" or a "flare-up."

 JIA often causes only minor problems, but in some cases it can cause serious joint damage or limit growth.
 Although JIA mostly affects the joints and surrounding tissues, it can also affect other organs, like the eyes, liver, heart, and lungs.

-JIA is a condition, meaning it can last for months and years.
-Sometimes the symptoms just go away on their own, which is known as remission.
+condition, meaning it can last for months and years.
+Sometimes the symptoms just go away with treatment, which is known as remission.
 Remission may last for months, years, or a person's lifetime.
 In fact, many teens with JIA eventually enter full remission with little or no permanent joint damage.

 Systemic JIA affects the whole body.
 With this type of JIA, someone may have high fevers that often increase in the evenings and then may suddenly drop to normal.
 During the onset of fever, the person may feel very ill, look pale, or develop a rash.
 The rash may suddenly disappear and then quickly appear again.
 The person's lymph nodes might become enlarged.
 Eventually many of the body's joints are affected by swelling, pain, and stiffness.

 Oligoarthritis affects four or fewer joints.
 A person will notice pain, stiffness, or swelling, often in the knee and ankle joints.
 Sometimes oligoarthritis gives someone an inflammation of the iris (the colored area of the eye) that's known as iridocyclitis, iritis, or uveitis.